 Data-driven decision-making (DDDM) is revolutionizing almost all industries and departments.
-Experts agree that those who now embed DDDM into their organization will have significant benefits and competitive advantages in the future.
+Experts agree that those who now embed DDDM into their organization will reap significant benefits and competitive advantages in the future.

-This brief article will look into the topic while providing you with some useful tips on how to choose the DDDM project that is best for your business.
+This brief article looks into the topic while providing some useful tips on how to choose the DDDM project that is best for your business.

-However, we don’t always fall in this class of decisions.
-When the decision regard the granting of a loan based on the risk profile of the applicant or the launch of a new product based on a market study, we cannot rely exclusively on an algorithm.
+However, we aren’t always faced with this type of decision.
+When a decision involves granting a loan based on the applicant’s risk profile or launching a new product based on a market study, we cannot rely exclusively on an algorithm.

-Surely data analysis can help decision-makers take a more informed decision, but they are the ones who have the final say.
+Data analysis can certainly help decision-makers take a more informed decision, but it is they who have the final say.

 Data-driven decisions bring numerous practical benefits.

-Frist of all, when driven by data, the decision-making process relies on concrete evidence and not on personal opinions (which sometime can lead to long discussions, if they are not shared).
+Frist of all, when driven by data, the decision-making process relies on concrete evidence rather than personal opinions (which can sometimes lead to long discussions, if they are not shared by others).
 Furthermore, data-driven decisions are transparent and reliable, and they can be continuously improved by new data.

-Data-driven decisions enabled by emerging technologies are having a major impact on almost all industries (finance, healthcare, manufacturing) and all departments (marketing, supply chain), bringing important benefits in terms of cost saving, revenue growth, and margin optimization.
+Data-driven decisions enabled by emerging technologies are having a major impact on almost all industries (financial services, healthcare, manufacturing) and all departments (marketing, supply chain), bringing important benefits in terms of cost savings, revenue growth, and margin optimization.
 Many repetitive decisions can be partially or fully automated, leaving the more complex and strategic tasks to humans.

 Recent studies confirm these trends.
 According to Gartner, more than 33% of large organizations will have analysts practicing decision intelligence by 2023, and 75% of enterprises will shift from piloting to operationalizing AI by the end of 2024.

 So far so good!
-Fast automated decisions, less cost, more revenue… isn’t that wonderful?
+Fast automated decisions, lower costs, more revenue… isn’t that wonderful?

 Many data-driven projects fail.
 Why?

-There are different possible explanations.
-Sometime projects fail because of a poor choice of technology – for example, a complex tool creating barriers between business and IT experts – and at other times, because of a bad choice of use-case.
+There are various explanations.
+Sometime projects fail because of a poor choice of technology – for example, a complex tool might create barriers between business and IT experts – and at other times, because of a bad choice of use-case.

 Before starting a new project, it is crucial to ask ourselves some questions to avoid making the most common mistakes.

-The first ingredient for successful projects is to identify a clear business goal.
+The first ingredient for successful projects is identifying a clear business goal.
 This should be specific, realistic, with measurable objectives and a limited time frame.
-You can start “small” and then extend your goal after you have gained more experience.
+You can start “small”, then extend your goal after you have gained more experience.

 Let’s think of two examples of well-defined business goals:

-- Improving revenues by 3% in the first quarter of the year thanks to dynamic pricing
+- Improving revenues by 3% in the first quarter of the year through dynamic pricing.

 Conversely, increasing sales is not a good business goal since it is hard to measure and poorly defined.

-Imagine this scenario: you sell products in France, and you want to use this experience (and its data) for launching your products in Italy, assuming that European markets are similar.
-Italian and French market are probably alike (it’s up to you to decide), while applying French market data to a very different market is not a good idea.
+Imagine this scenario: you sell products in France, and you want to use this experience (and its data) to launch your products in Italy, assuming that European markets are similar.
+The Italian and French markets are probably alike (it’s up to you to decide), while applying French market data to a very different market is not a good idea.

 But data representativeness is not the only issue.

-One of the most present and often underestimated problems is the quality of the data.
+One of the most common and often underestimated problems is data quality.

-It became popular the expression: “Garbage in, garbage out”.
+The expression: “Garbage in, garbage out” has become popular.
 If you have poor-quality data (tables full of typos, missing values, etc.), it will be hard to get something good out of them.
-Fortunately, there are many data quality tools, such as Rulex RDC, which allow to reach and maintain data accuracy at 100%.
+Fortunately, there are many data quality tools, such as Rulex RDC, which achieve and maintain data accuracy at 100%.

-Can predictions based on data lead to actionable solutions and then to achieving your business goals?
+Can data-based predictions lead to actionable solutions, and then to achieving your business goals?

-If the answer is no, you should think it over.
-In the past, many AI projects were prompted only by curiosity, without identifying an actionable solution, and consequently they often ended up with disappointing results.
+If the answer is no, you should think again.
+In the past, many AI projects were launched out of pure curiosity, without an actionable solution, and often ended up with disappointing results.

-Imagine you have created an AI solution that tells you the exact number of goods that need to be in the warehouse day to day, but you have no resources to move good in and out.
-So, your piece of information turns out to be completely useless from an operational point of view.
-The new solution, maybe wanted by a curious manager, risks putting artificial intelligence in a bad light as something superfluous and time-consuming.
+Imagine you create an AI solution that tells you the exact number of goods needed in the warehouse day to day, but you have no resources to move goods in and out.
+So, your information turns out to be completely useless from an operational point of view.
+The new solution, perhaps ordered by a curious manager, risks putting artificial intelligence in a bad light as something superfluous and time-consuming.

-It is highly advised to design an integrated technical environment, where different professionals (technical experts, business analysts, and IT people) can work seamlessly, without having to go through a fragmented set of solutions.
+It is highly advisable to design an integrated technical environment, enabling different professionals (technical experts, business analysts, and IT people) to work seamlessly without having to go through a fragmented set of solutions.

 Easy-to-use, no-code tools such as Rulex Factory allow you to manage the entire data value-chain, from integration to machine learning, from optimization to visualization, from deployment in production to monitoring.